 Low volatility ETFs brought in a total of 71% under management, 23% of which were traded on the US market.
 Below is a list of the best options for investors looking to use an ETF to take advantage of market volatility.
 This is the lowest volatility ETF in Canada with a market capitalization of $1.5 billion and is one of only two ETFs with an average market capitalization of less than $2 billion.
 Sources: 0, 3, 5

 This page lists low volatility ETFs listed on US exchanges and the ETF database that records them.
 This page provided a listing of low volatility ETFs on the US and Canada exchanges and a link to an ETF database with information on all ETFs in the United States.
-This page provides a list of volatility ETFs on a US or Canada exchange and links to an ETF database with data on all ETFs.
+This page lists volatility ETFs on a US or Canada exchange and links to an ETF database with data on all ETFs.
 Sources: 11

 This page contains a list of low volatility ETFs listed on US exchanges and currently tracked by the ETF database.
-This page contained a list of low volatility ETFs listed in Canada and currently being tracked by an ETF database.
+This page had a list of low volatility ETFs listed in Canada and is currently being tracked by an ETF database.
 Sources: 11

 - https://www.kiplinger.com/slideshow/investing/t022-s001-10-low-volatility-etfs-for-roller-coaster-market/index.html 0